n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.gotify.md

 # Gotify

-The Gotify node allows you to automate work in the Gotify platform and integrate Drift with other applications. n8n has built-in support for a wide range of Gotify features, which includes basic operations like creating, deleting, and getting messages.
+The Gotify node allows you to automate work in the Gotify platform and integrate Drift with other applications. n8n has built-in support for a wide range of Gotify features, including creating, deleting, and getting messages.

 On this page, you'll find a list of operations the Gotify node supports and links to more resources.